afgodwin/ENGRI1120-Fall-2024/_sources/chapter-3-dir/flux-balance-analysis.md

 $\mathbf{A}$ is a $N\times{M}$ matrix and $\mathbf{b}$ is a $N\times{1}$ (constant) vector.

 ### Flux balance analysis as a linear program
-The problem that are trying to solve when performing flux balance analysis is to estimate the vector of _unknown_ reaction rates in a metbaolic network such that some objective is maximized, e.g., the maximum rate of production subject to material balance and reaction bounds constraints.
+The problem we are trying to solve when performing flux balance analysis is to estimate the vector of _unknown_ reaction rates in a metabolic network such that some objective is maximized, e.g., the maximum rate of production subject to material balance and reaction bounds constraints.

 The flux balance analysis problem is typically encoded as a linear programming (LP) problem: